Terms of Use

 Privacy

-In addition to the above, the Privacy Policy forms part of these Terms.
+The Privacy Policy forms part of these Terms.
 By agreeing to these Terms, you also give your consent to the way we may handle your personal information under that policy.
 You can access our Privacy Policy here.

 Taxation and Accounting Matters